 Issue 19: The exemption from the requirement to label with a statement of ingredients for liquid milk and milk products and cream and cream products sold in glass bottles with no label other than that on the foil cap is now redundant.
-Other labelling requirements, such as supplier name and address and a nutrition information panel, for which no exemption for milk and milk products in glass bottles has been sought, mean that the requirement for 'no other label other than that on the foil cap' will not be met so the exemption will never apply.
+This is because other labelling requirements currently apply to these products, such as supplier name and address and a nutrition information panel (no exemption for these products was sought when these requirements were introduced).
+These other labelling requirements mean that there will be no glass bottles with 'no other label other than that on the foil cap' so the exemption will never apply.